 "Concerti di Sant'Andrea": The Foundation contributed, as in previous years, with a donation to the Mons.
-Giovanni Cavini Association for the organisation of the 44th edition of the "I Concerti di Santa Andrea", held from Sunday 4 November to Sunday 25 November 2018 at the Collegiate Church of Sant'Andrea in Empoli (FI).
+Giovanni Cavini Association for the organisation of the 44th edition of the "I Concerti di Santa Andrea", held at the Collegiate Church of Sant'Andrea in Empoli (FI).
 A religious music event that has acquired considerable importance in the Empoli area recent years;